siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 U+V=(u+v)^2.
 $$

-Third, the book uses ordinary arithmetic wherever it is licensed.
-Standard arithmetic can apply to the inner values as much as necessary.
-Commutativity and associativity are not assumed until they are required.
-When the inner product distributes, the square can be expanded:
+Third, the book keeps algebraic assumptions explicit.
+Ultrareals may be commutative and associative in certain cases, but those laws are not requirements from the beginning.
+The aim is to model the arithmetic aspect of reality, where relation can matter.
+When the relevant inner product distributes, the square can be expanded:

 $$
 (u+v)^2=u^2+uv+vu+v^2.